ericywl/SoftConst-Project/README.md

 Deployed on https://sutd-chat.herokuapp.com.

 Note: The system is tested fully only on Google Chrome.
-Other browsers may experience some minor bugs.
+Other browsers may experience more minor bugs that are unknown to us.
 For example, Firefox does not use webkit scrollbars, so the scrollbar background is not overwritten by this webapp.

 # Instructions for local deployment and testing